jcpunk/puppet-nfs/README.md

 ## Limitations

 This primarily targeted at RHEL compatible systems with nfs-utils version 2.
-Limited support for RHEL7 and Debian style systes are provided.
+Limited support for RHEL7 and Debian style systems are provided.

 ## Development